Java Clean Architecture Masterclass

 Always git checkout the intellij-community and android Git repositories to the same branches/tags.

-These instructions will help you build IntelliJ IDEA Community Edition from source code, which is the basis for IntelliJ Platform development.
-Version '2023.2' or newer of IntelliJ IDEA Community Edition or IntelliJ IDEA Ultimate Edition is required to build and develop for the IntelliJ Platform.
+These instructions will help you build IntelliJ IDEA from source code, which is the basis for IntelliJ Platform development.
+IntelliJ IDEA '2023.2' or newer is required.

-Opening the IntelliJ Source Code in the IDE
+Opening the IntelliJ IDEA Source Code in the IDE

 Build Configuration Steps